panphora/widget.js/README.md

 </body>
 ```

+### Attributes
 - `[widget]` element to show/hide when another element is clicked
 - `[widget-status]` store on/off status of multiple widgets
 - `[widget-on]` click to show widget
 - `[widget-off]` click to hide widget
 - `[widget-clickaway]` click anything else to hide widget

+### Notes
+- this script should be executed immediately, without a defer or async attribute
+  - or this line should be added to your css: `[widget] {display: none;}`
+- limitation: can't change more than one widget status area
+- limitation: can't attach widget status to more than one element in triggered element's ancestors